hyperledger-archives/sawtooth-core/docs/source/architecture/poet.rst

                     return False
     return True

-If the z-test fails (False is returned) then the validator under test won elections at a higher average rate than expected.
+If the z-test statistic (z) is more than the critical value of z (zmax), the null hypothesis is rejected (False is returned).
+Then the validator under test won elections at a higher average rate than expected.

 ..
 Licensed under Creative Commons Attribution 4.0 International License
 .. https://creativecommons.org/licenses/by/4.0/